wildonion/gem/core/contexts/bot/twiscord/README.md

 Make sure that

-- you've ran the `scripts/setup.sh` already, so the token can be accessible from `.env`, also before running the  script please build a new application for this bot inside the discord developer panel to get the token and invitation link.
+- you've ran the `scripts/setup.sh` already, so the token and the discord channel id can be accessible from `.env`, also before running the  script please build a new application for this bot inside the discord developer panel to get the token and invitation link.

-- this bot and redis are in a same docker network.
+- this bot and redis must be in a same docker network.

 - you've setup the [twidis](https://github.com/wildonion/twidis) bot already in order to get this bot works.